Pinecone Alternative

 Built-in embeddings Included free No — requires OpenAI

-Hybrid search (BM25 + vector) Yes, with RRF fusion Basic sparse vectors only
+Hybrid search (BM25 + vector) 8-signal HyperSearch Basic sparse vectors only

-Multilingual (100+ languages) Native — multilingual-e5-large Depends on your embedding model
+Multilingual (100+ languages) Native — built-in, server-side Depends on your embedding model

 Self-hosted option Free forever (Docker) No